Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries

+As anticipated in Section~\ref{sec:problem-statement}, we study a sketching problem in which the query $Z_{m+1}$ and $m$ data points, $Z_1,\ldots,Z_m$, are an exchangeable random sample from some distribution $P_Z$ on $\mathscr{Z}$.
+We assume that the full data set is too large to process directly.
+Recall that our goal is to construct a confidence interval with guaranteed marginal coverage \eqref{eq:marginal-coverage} for the number of occurrences $f_m(Z_{m+1})$---defined in \eqref{eq:f-true}---of the query $Z_{m+1}$ in the data set.
+Since $Z_1,\ldots,Z_m$ cannot be observed, we rely on the information contained in the sketch $\phi(Z_1, \ldots, Z_m)$.
+Importantly, we would like to retain as much flexibility as possible with regard to the sketching function $\phi$.

-In the attempt to adapt conformal inference to address the sketching problem defined above, the first difficulty is that our task concerns data recovery, not supervised prediction.
-We propose to overcome this challenge by storing the true frequencies for all objects in the first $m_0$ observations, with $m_0 \ll m$ but sufficiently large subject to memory constraints.
-Without loss of generality, assume $m_0 \ll m$; otherwise, the problem becomes trivially easy.
-Let $n \leq m_0$ indicate the number of distinct objects among the first $m_0$ observations.
-The memory required to store these frequencies is $O(n)$, which will typically be negligible as long as $m_0$ is also small compared to the size $|\mathcal{C}|$ of the sketch.
-This approach turns our task into supervised prediction, as detailed below.
+To connect this problem with the conformal inference framework reviewed in Section~\ref{sec:conformal-review}, we need to define the appropriate features and outcomes.
+Our approach is to store the true frequencies for all objects in the first $n$ observations in a {\it warm-up} stage, for some fixed $n \ll m$ that is sufficiently large subject to memory constraints\footnote{Note that the index $n+1$ of the test point from Section~\ref{sec:conformal-review} is now replaced by $m+1$.}.
+An extension of this method allowing $n$ to be data-dependent will be discussed later in Section~\ref{sec:adaptive-warm-up}.
+Let $n_0 \leq n$ indicate the number of distinct objects among the first $n$ observations.
+The memory required to store these frequencies is $O(n_0)$, which is typically negligible if $n$ is small compared to the size of the sketch.
+We use these stored frequencies to define features and outcomes, transforming our task into supervised prediction, as detailed below.